 Install drivers for GPU node groups in a Managed Kubernetes cluster

-You can create Managed Kubernetes clusters on a cloud server with GPUs without pre-installed drivers.
-To install the driver yourself, use the NVIDIA® GPU Operator application.
+You can create Managed Kubernetes clusters on a cloud server with GPU without pre-installed drivers.
+To install the driver yourself, use the NVIDIA® GPU Operator.

 -